Zethorix/bdsm/README.md

 Simulating winrates for the Boxbox discord server "dungeons" game

 Uses [manually collected data](https://docs.google.com/spreadsheets/d/1NIThIrcgI00mKHmzBkO9HjSx3BKdprqhsu35EWmfxPY), as the actual source code of Boxbox Dungeons is unknown.

+## Contributing
+Contributions are always welcome.

+Ask `Zethorix#1064` on Discord if you have any feature requests or would like to contribute in some way that is not listed.

+### Data Collection
+The easiest way to help is to record a dungeon run and DM it to `Zethorix#1064` on Discord.
+If you do, confirm with your teammates, and also make sure that that dungeon run is only being submit once.
+If you would like, each team member's items entering the run would also be appreciated.

+### Contributors
+Thanks to everyone who contributed to this project!
+- `Oof#4389` (Qaisklyi)